alecsandrova/Angular-Appointments-App/README.md

 Part of a bigger project that ended sooner than expected.
-Posting it to github cause I plan on rewriting the code better from the start for another platform.
+Posting it to github cause I am rewriting the code better from the start for another platform.